Soul Kiss: Critical reception

+musicians like Lee Ritenour, Tom Scott and Steve Lukather, look for the highly polished “Soul Kiss” to be a hot seller during the Christmas rush."

-AllMusic editor Joe Viglione found that Soul Kiss "seems a bit contrived" and called "the album, as a whole, [...] one of the weaker links in Olivia's remarkable chain."
+AllMusic editor Joe Viglione retrospectively found that Soul Kiss "seems a bit contrived...Olivia seems to have abandoned her strongholds, adult contemporary and country, her superstar status not worthy of this temporary image, a transition which needed stronger material for this big a change."
+He also called the album "as a whole, [...] one of the weaker links in Olivia's remarkable chain."

 Commercial performance

+At the time of the album's release, Newton-John was pregnant and not available for any in-person promotion of the album or its lead single.
 Although the album was not as commercially successful as her previous efforts, it peaked at No. 29 on the Billboard 200 in the United States, and was certified Gold by the Recording Industry Association of America (RIAA).
 It charted at No. 5 in Japan; and peaked at No. 11 on the Australian Kent Music Report Albums Chart.

 Track listing

 All tracks produced by John Farrar.